-281 Recent studies have employed CGT to analyze student physics problem-solving approaches and gain insight into 282 physics education research [82].
-Furthermore, key principles from CGT have been used to investigate and compare 283 conspiracy theories generated by humans and bots on social networks [39].
-A few studies have employed only the 284 first step of CGT to look for patterns through methods such as topic modeling [34, 51].
-Others have drawn parallels 285 286 from CGT to employ mixed methods [54].
-CGT has also been used to analyze interpretive topic modeling for content 287 analysis [36].
-These instances show that CGT can be used to explore and understand patterns across diverse areas, thus 288 helping researchers improve their studies.
-289
+Recent studies such as [82] have employed CGT to analyze student physics problem-solving approaches and gain 280 insight into physics education research.
+Furthermore, [39] employed key principles from CGT to investigate and 281 282 compare conspiracy theories generated by humans and bots on social networks.
+A few studies, such as those by [34] 283 and [51], have employed only the first step of CGT to look for patterns through methods such as topic modeling.
+Others 284 like [54] draw parallels from CGT to employ mixed methods.
+[36] uses it to analyze interpretive topic modeling for 285 286 content analysis.
+These instances show that CGT can be used to explore and understand patterns across diverse areas, 287 thus helping researchers improve their studies.
+288